 As a ministry of Connect 316, SBC Today exists to facilitate open discussion among Southern Baptists about topics concerning the Southern Baptist Convention.
-SBC Today's Editor/moderator offers the following guidelines for those who wish to post to our blog.
+We offer the following guidelines for those who wish to comment on our blog.

 1. Obey the Golden Rule.

 2. We use our names along with accurate email addresses.
 Please use yours.